Vegan Garlic Aioli

 - Apple Cider Vinegar – for additional flavor complexity and as an acid to mix with the oil and protein and make the aioli emulsify.

-You can make vegan garlic aioli one of 2 ways.
+You can make vegan garlic aioli in one of 2 ways.
 The easiest 2-minute method is to mix vegan mayo with minced garlic and lemon juice.
-The other way is to make it from scratch in a blender by combining soy milk with oil and spices.
+Alternatively, you can make it from scratch in a blender by combining soy milk with oil and spices.

 - High-Speed Blender – If you are making garlic aioli from scratch.
 You can also use a stick blender.

-Step 1 - Add 1 cup light olive oil, 1/2 cup plain cold soy milk,2 tablespoons lemon juice, 1 tablespoon apple cider vinegar, 4 cloves peeled garlic, and 1/2 teaspoon salt to your blender and let it sit for about 2 minutes.
-(This will start to curdle your milk).
+Step 1 – Add 1 cup of light olive oil, 1/2 cup of plain cold soy milk, 2 tablespoons of lemon juice, 1 tablespoon of apple cider vinegar, 4 cloves of peeled garlic, and 1/2 teaspoon of salt to your blender and let it sit for about 2 minutes.
+(This will start to curdle your milk.)

-Step 2 - Turn the blender to high for 30 seconds, stop and scrape the edges then blend again for 30 more seconds.
+Step 2 – Turn the blender to high for 30 seconds, then stop and scrape the edges.
+Blend again for an additional 30 seconds.

 How to make super easy vegan garlic aioli